 Pricing for our projects are determined by many variables but the variable with the most impact is the required skill level of the involved scope of work.
 Most of our projects involve many different aspects of home remodeling.
 We provide detailed, itemized cost breakdowns of all the different components of our projects so that you can clearly see where your money is being spent.
 This also allows us to adjust different parts of the project to work within budget constraints.
 We itemize all materials and permits separately from labor as well to give you a full scope of costs.
 These practices allow us to stay within the price set at the beginning of the project.

-Yes, we have an in house designer who handles all of our design work.
-She is capable of producing 3D renderings of our projects and architectural drawings when needed.
-She is very talented in choosing fixtures and finishes and often does this for our customers.
+Yes, we have access to designers who can handle any type of design work.
+They are capable of producing 3D renderings of our projects and architectural drawings when needed.
+They are very talented in choosing fixtures and finishes and often do this for our customers.